Dowell, Illinois: History

 Coal mining brought many eastern European immigrants to the village, including Rusyns.
-At one time there was a Russian Orthodox church which is now closed.
-The area is still served by a church in nearby Royalton.
+At one time there was a Russian Orthodox church located east of the railroad tracks on Vogel Avenue.
+This church was closed prior to 1989.
+The area is still served by the Holy Protection Church church in nearby Royalton.
+In the 1930 census, 30% of the respondents indicated they descended from Eastern Europe and/or spoke a Slavic language.